 The key is to construct a design operations function that focuses on creating best practices for design and building a systematic framework that enables sustainable scalability, aligns the business and design objectives, and improves the design-business dynamic.

 As organizations scale, there is a constant need for design services across different teams/departments in an organization — DesignOps helps integrate & scale the design function seamlessly.

-Some of the global leaders are adding designers & growing their teams rapidly.
+Some global leaders are adding designers & growing their teams rapidly.
 Many large enterprises have invested in design in the last few years and are willing to invest in it at a much higher rate than ever before.
-Some of the global leaders are adding designers & growing their teams rapidly.
+Some global leaders are adding designers & growing their teams rapidly.
 Here are the stats on six companies’ designer: developer ratios in 2017 and compared to half a decade ago.

 The growth is staggering — companies like Atlassian have gone from 1 designer: 25 engineers in 2012 to 1 designer: 9 developers in 2017.
 Uber’s design team has grown 70x since 2012, and they’re now targeting one designer: 8 engineers.
 Check out the rest:

 - Distribution of work among teams — Teams are increasingly getting remote & distributed.
 Many companies have already made the switch, including prominent brands such as Adobe, Salesforce, Spotify, and Twitter.
 In May 2021, a Mercer study found that 70% of companies said they were planning to adopt the hybrid model.

 As teams work in a hybrid model, there are challenges in allocating the right resources globally, such as different time zones, cultural differences, team collaboration, etc. We often hear from other design teams that building and maintaining a collaborative culture in a remote environment is one of their biggest challenges.
 The good news is that creating highly productive teams is all about the people, not the space they inhabit.